WHY ARMOR ROOF COATINGS ARE THE BEST AND FAQs

 ArmorGarage Roof Coatings deliver:

-500% elongation factor with 99.999% memory recovery, best-in-class vapor transmission ratings, superior UV resistance, ASTM 9,000 hour extreme weather tested, and highest Shore D hardness ratings in the industry.
+500% elongation factor with 99.999% memory recovery, superior UV resistance, ASTM 9,000-hour extreme weather tested, the highest Shore D hardness ratings in the industry for severe weather protection and the best-in-class vapor transmission prevention with the lowest permeability ratings.
+The importance of low permeability cannot be overstated.

 ASTM 9,000 hour extreme weather test — proof our coatings outlast the competition.